nginxinc/ansible-role-nginx/SUPPORT.md

 ## Ask a Question

-We use GitHub for tracking bugs and feature requests related to this project.
+We use GitHub for tracking bugs and feature requests related to all NGINX Ansible roles.

 Don't know how something in this project works?
 Curious if this project can achieve your desired functionality?
 Please open an issue on GitHub with the label `question`.
+Alternatively, start a GitHub discussion!

 ## NGINX Specific Questions and/or Issues